Overview

 Secure Messaging

-- Recovery phrase handling.
+- Recovery phrase generation and handling.

 - Initial trusted-device association.